 Display

-The display on the BlackBerry PlayBook is a 7 inch, 1024 X 600 pixel TFT display delivering great and vibrant visuals making it good for files, emails to video as well.
+The display on the BlackBerry PlayBook is a 7 inch, 1024 X 600 pixel Resolution TFT LCD display delivering great and vibrant visuals making it good for files, emails to video as well.
 One of the things to be pointed out here is that the PlayBook has a wide viewing angle and a slight change in the angle of view does not interfere with the image quality while making it easier and more comfortable for the users to use it in a variety of permutations and combinations.

 The ambient light sensor does a really good job in controlling the brightness and tweaking it just perfectly on the basis of lighting conditions.
 Users however can also tweak or manually override the brightness settings by simply selecting the battery icon and changing the brightness level.

-The works well in identifying the device orientation and thereby translating it in the display orientation which changes corresponding to the way the device is being held even while holding the device upside down.
+The Accelerometer works well in identifying the device orientation and thereby translating it in the display orientation which changes corresponding to the way the device is being held even while holding the device upside down.

 Processor and Display engine

-The BlackBerry PlayBook utilises the Texas instruments OMAP 4430 that includes a 1 GHz dual core based on the Cortex A9 architecture along with a PowerVR SGX540 Graphics Processing Unit.
+The BlackBerry PlayBook utilises the Texas instruments OMAP 4430 Chipset that includes a 1 GHz dual core Processor based on the Cortex A9 architecture along with a PowerVR SGX540 Graphics Processing Unit.
 All in all the combo works well for this tablet offering fluid touch operations and faster execution of commands and application requests.

-The PlayBook also features a whole 1 of and 16 GB of internal storage which works well with the TI chipset and enhances the experience for the user.
+The PlayBook also features a whole 1 GB of RAM and 16 GB of internal storage which works well with the TI chipset and enhances the experience for the user.
 Overall, the PlayBook does the tasks at hand brilliantly without any hiccups or freezes.

-During the whole review, the Playbook did not suffer any application crash or even a glitch even while going full throttle on multi tasking with the device downloading an application with two games open in the background plus the web and recording a video as well.
+During the whole review, the Playbook did not suffer any application crash or even a glitch even while going full throttle on multi tasking with the device downloading an application with two games open in the background plus the web Browser and recording a video as well.

 Operating system